-- 5.1 Bring together a skills-based group as a Trust or other incorporated body to ensure collaborative leadership in the development of the new trail experiences and assist with the ongoing management, maintenance, resourcing and development. - 5.2 It is recommended that the Trust or incorporated body be instrumental in exploring appropriate revenue streams including commercial investment, resources from grant opportunities and through ForestrySA budget allocations. - 5.3 The sustainable management of trail building, maintenance is vital work and it is recommended that the significant role for volunteers be recognised and they continue to work hand in hand within a new governance arrangement.
+- 5.1 Bring together a skills-based group to assist ForestrySA, through an MOU or an incorporated body to ensure collaborative leadership in the development of the new trail experiences and assist with the ongoing management, maintenance, resourcing and development. - 5.2 It is recommended that the MOU or incorporated body be instrumental in exploring appropriate revenue streams including commercial investment, resources from grant opportunities and through ForestrySA budget allocations. - 5.3 The sustainable management of trail building, maintenance is vital work and it is recommended that the significant role for volunteers be recognised and they continue to work hand in hand within a new governance arrangement.